libp2p/specs/noise/README.md

 been validated.
 If the handshake fails for any reason, the early data payload MUST be discarded immediately.

-Any early data provided to noise-libp2p MUST be included in the [signed handshake payload](#the-libp2p-signed-handshake-payload) as a byte string without alteration by the noise-libp2p implementation, and a valid signature of the early data MUST be included as described below.
+Any early data provided to noise-libp2p MUST be included in a [handshake payload](#the-libp2p-handshake-payload) as a byte string without alteration by the noise-libp2p implementation, and a valid signature of the early data MUST be included as described below.